Join the Summer Reading Club for your chance to win great prizes and to join our Summer Reading Club party - Enter online today!

 Come along and join in the fun, introducing your baby to rhymes, songs, board books and other bouncing babies!

-The City of Canterbury’s first Little Free Library is unveiled next to Hurlstone Park Train Station on Wednesday, 8 April.
+The City of Canterbury’s first Little Free Library is located next to Hurlstone Park Train Station.
+Check out a book today!

 Library membership is free and open to anyone.
 You can apply for a card at any branch of the Canterbury City Council Library Service.